BLUE COLLAR BUILD OFF RULES

 – Use your common sense… If you think something you want to do may be constituted as cheating, it probably is.
 You will likely be disqualified.

-Rules may be added, changed, and rewritten at our discretion at any time prior to the build start.
+Rules may be added, changed, and rewritten at our discretion at any time with or without notice.